YaelYael123/ADMA-ML_Finall_project/README.md

 # ADMA-ML_Finall_project
-Advanced data mining and analysis pluse machine learning courses finall project.
-From scraping data to using Flask for predictions using a regression model with elastic net.
+Advanced data mining and analysis pluse machine learning courses finall project.\n From scraping data to using Flask for predictions using a regression model with elastic net.